-The Abdominal Organ Transplant Fellowship Program is a nationally recognized, two-year program certified by the American Society of Transplant Surgeons in either kidney and liver transplant (one fellow accepted every year), or kidney only transplant (one fellow accepted every two years).
+The Abdominal Organ Transplant Fellowship Program is a nationally recognized, two-year program certified by the American Society of Transplant Surgeons in liver, kidney and pancreas transplant and HPB surgery.
 Established in 1992, the program is tailored to suit the individual interests and previous experience of the trainee.

 The fellow also receives experience in a number of other clinical areas:

 - Islet cell transplantation.
 Washington University Medical Center is an international leader in this field.

 - Solid pancreas transplantation.
 This program was initiated in recent years.